megavip2012/FORTNITE-BUILDS/README.md

 Thanks to simplybk for helping with the design.

+If you want a better inteface for the downloads, go to [our website](https://sites.google.com/view/allfortnitegameversions/p%C3%A1gina-inicial)!

 ## Usage & Other information.

 Downloads for Archive files are capped at MEGA.